common-workflow-language/user_guide/bin/boilerplate/_extras/figures.md

   }
 </script>

-{% comment %} Create anchor for each one of the episodes.  {% endcomment %}
+% Create anchor for each one of the episodes.

 {% for lesson_episode in lesson_episodes %}
   {% if site.episode_order %}